 rather, the same vehicle by which news itself is delivered to the

 public: this large mainstream press MMFA is mostly ignoring.
-While ye humble editor has, for a long time, had in mind something like this article, the thing that finally spurred me to undertake it was
+While ye humble editor has, for some time, had in mind something like this article, the thing that finally spurred me to undertake it was

-While conservatives are omnipresent, and even outright reactionaries with proto-fascist and fascist views (Pat Buchanan, Tony Perkins of the Family Research Council, etc.) are warmly welcomed as commentators by much of the press, radical lefties are entirely absent, and, outside of MSNBC, liberal die-hards are exceedingly rare.
+While conservatives are omnipresent and even outright reactionaries with protofascist views (Pat Buchanan, Tony Perkins of the Family Research Council, etc.) are warmly welcomed as commentators by much of the press, radical lefties are entirely absent and, outside of MSNBC, liberal die-hards are exceedingly rare.

 Al Gore's Current TV, having roped in some refugees from MSNBC, is trying the liberal host route.
 As with MSNBC, results are mixed.